jeremytammik/tbc/a/1965_align_connectors.md

 Watch out that other attached elements are not moved as well.

+**Response:** Some improved pictures:
-**Response:** O improved picture.
-As far as understood move element moves families/elements only.
+As far as understood, move element moves families/elements only.
 So that, I find U vector and subtract W from it and find V vector you mentioned.
 In the way you mentioned is works if two families placed in the same plane and orientation.
-In my case none of axes are parallel.
+In my case, none of axes are parallel.
 My problem starts after moving element.
-My aim is finding crossproduct of two Z axes which is perpendicular to both axes.
+My aim is finding cross product of two Z axes that is perpendicular to both axes.
 And rotate it by angle.
-I stuck in creating rotation axis along z axis of crossproduct.
+I am stuck in creating rotation axis along Z axis of crossproduct.
 As shown in the picture, crossproduct BasisX, Y, Z always give unit vectors.

 <center>
 <img src="img/align_connectors_2.png" alt="Align connectors" title="Align connectors" width="200"/> <!
 387 x 108 -->